 "Walk the Plank"

-What is One Major Drawback of This Album?
+What is One Major Drawback of the Album Ticket to Mayhem?

 One major con about this album is that two of the ten tracks are intros and outro parts of sounds of warfare.
 What band would waste recording space just to put in or include sound bites or recordings of sounds that we would hear in a real life war?
 Maybe that’s one of the reasons that this album ends fairly soon as it is only 37 minutes long.

 Final Thoughts About the Album Ticket to Mayhem

 Snake Pit is a fast song that is about a person that has been captured and awaiting trial.
 It is only a matter of time before he meets his fate that the jurors will decide for him and he will go into this snake pit or the prison that he is supposed to spend time in before the death sentence is handed out to him.
 The acoustic parts in this album are solid but the riffs are just a bit below that excellent level that bands such as Holy Moses, Kreator, and Tankard have.
 Whiplash shows through this album that they are a generic 1980’s thrash metal band and unfortunately there is no big wow kind of moment that would leave me impressed enough to consider this album an elite album of thrash metal.
 However, the album is still good enough for long time listeners of thrash metal so the album will get a score of 70 out of 100 points.

 A Map of Passaic New Jersey Where the Band Whiplash Was Formed